Acquisition of American DG Energy Inc. (Notes)

 |Business Combinations [Abstract]|

-Acquisition related costs included in general and administrative expenses totaled $322,566 for the year ended December 31, 2018.
+Acquisition related costs, which was largely legal costs related to the litigation that followed the merger, were included in general and administrative expenses and totaled $322,566 for the year ended December 31, 2018.
 Stock issuance related costs totaling $377,246 were netted against additional paid in capital during the year ended December 31, 2018.

 The entire disclosure for business combinations, including leverage buyout transactions (as applicable), and divestitures.
 This may include a description of a business combination or divestiture (or series of individually immaterial business combinations or divestitures) completed during the period, including background, timing, and assets and liabilities recognized and reclassified or sold.
 This element does not include fixed asset sales and plant closings.